Skip to Main Content

 Wednesday

 Take control of your finances before the year ends!
-The Financial Wellness Clinic at Chico State is here to help you start the new year strong.
+The Financial Wellness Clinic at Chico State is here to help you start the summer strong.

 Spring Highlights: